Stripper (agriculture): Description

 The stripper plucks the ears of grain (generally wheat) without winnowing, and leaving the straw standing.
 The first strippers were drawn by bullocks and consisted of a large, wheeled, box-like machine with a row of spiked prongs in front and with a long pole at the back of the machine for steering.
 It had the advantage over the early reaper machines in being able to reap more quickly (of benefit in a hot climate) and having fewer components subject to wearing out.

 The first strippers were improved by adding a beater to knock the heads off the stems.
 The machines became headers.
 Later headers had reciprocating cutter bars at the back of the combs to cut the stems just short of the heads.

 A stripper-harvester also winnowed the grain, removing the chaff.

-Notable manufacturers were Sunshine Harvester, J. and D. Shearer and Mellor Bros. (who specialised in "bike strippers", ie. light enough to be drawn by a bicycle).
+Notable manufacturers were Sunshine Harvester, J. & D. Shearer and Mellor Bros. (who specialised in "bike strippers", i.e. light enough to be drawn by a bicycle).